-See the CPT instructions in the International Student Resources course in Canvas for full instructions on how to request CPT, including details on the letter your employer must prepare.
+See the CPT instructions in the International Student Resources course in Canvas for full instructions on how to request CPT, including details on the letter from the CPT-offering organization to be supplied.

-Employment for 20 hours or less per week while you are enrolled for classes is considered part-time CPT.
-The employment authorization page of your CPT I-20 will specify permission to engage in part-time training and you must limit your work to no more than 20 hours per week.
-The time you spend on Curricular Practical Training will not be deducted from the twelve months of allowable Optional Practical Training unless you use 12 months or more of full-time Curricular Practical Training.
-You must have a job offer prior to submitting your application for CPT.
+Training at 20 hours or less per week while you are enrolled for classes is considered part-time CPT.
+The CPT authorization section of your Form I-20 will specify permission to engage in part-time training, and so you must limit your work to no more than 20 hours per week.
+The time you spend on CPT will not be deducted from the twelve months of allowable Optional Practical Training (OPT) unless you use 12 months of full-time Curricular Practical Training.

 F-1 Optional Practical Training (OPT)